 The JSON response includes display_name when the user has set one — useful for rendering a personalized badge alongside a user's profile.

 For apps that want verification status tied to a specific olow user account (rather than a shareable link), use the OAuth 2.0 authorization code flow.
-The user consents in their olow account, your app receives a long-lived access token, and you can then check verification status without the user ever sharing a link with you.
+The user consents in their olow account, your app receives an access token and refresh token, and you can then check verification status without the user ever sharing a link with you.

 The redirect_uri must exactly match one of the URIs registered with your partnership.
 After the user consents, they're redirected back with ?code=...&state=... appended.

-Auth codes expire after 10 minutes and are one-shot — they can only be exchanged once.
-Store the resulting access_token securely on your server.
+Auth codes expire after 10 minutes and are one-shot — a code can only be exchanged once.
+Access tokens are short-lived (15 minutes); use the refresh token to mint new ones.
+Store both securely on your server.

 The OAuth endpoint returns the same verification shape as the verify API but tied to the user who consented — no token-sharing required.
 Same auto-expiration semantics apply.